JohnBinford/AppleWood-Pointe/Collateral/newguy.md

 #  AppleWood Pointe Hobby Shop
 ## Newguy Page </br>
 ## This repository is a simple place to share ideas and pictures in order to prepare our workshop at AWP.
-- This website was originally used used to facilitate selection of the best of the Large shop tools many of us might donate.
+- This website was originally used used to facilitate selection of the best of the large shop tools many of us might donate.
   - (We don't need 6 band saws, for example.
 So how do we gracefully choose a couple?)
 ### Questions, Ideas, and Contributions can be sent to johnathan.binford@gmail.com .
 - Interim Moderator Eric S. will gathered pictures and information, and then posted it all here for easy viewing.